-Seborrheic keratoses (SKs) are they benign? can they be removed?
+Seborrheic Keratoses (SKs) are they benign? can they be removed?

 Seborrheic keratoses (SKs), also known as ‘Sebs,’ a common skin lesion we encounter at Skin Resus.
 They are benign, often raised, pigmented spots that can occur anywhere on the body except for the palms and soles.
 They may appear skin-coloured, light brown, dark brown, or grey, and can range in size from 1mm to several centimetres.
 They often have a waxy or warty appearance.